Chronic Or Persistent Pain

 An assessment is the first step and can take place at a clinic or within a hospital.
 Further assessments may be necessary to review your child or young person's progress.

-Some children or young people are referred to specialist services that can provide more support with chronic pain.
+Specialist services can also provide more support with chronic pain.
 They use something called a 'graduated rehabilitation approach' which focuses on 3 areas:

-- Medication: to help reduce pain (often by reducing pain sensitivity), improve sleep and sometimes to improve low mood.
-Medication, by itself, is not often the whole answer.
-Overall, medication aims to support participation in physical and psychological therapy.
+To help reduce pain (often by reducing pain sensitivity), improve sleep and sometimes to improve low mood.
+Medicine, by itself, is not often the whole answer.
+Overall, medicines aim to support participation in physical and psychological therapy.